naveedamir484/Solid-Works-Model/README.md

 # Solid Works
 <h2>This Repository contains Several 3D Model I designed using SolidWorks</h2>

-* Cooling Fan
-* Home Model
+* <b>Cooling Fan and Home Model </b> - Both models are designed  as a single body.
-* Cycle - I Basically Designed different parts sapatetally like padel,seat,handel,tyres.etc and Assembled them together.
+* <b>Cycle </b> - I Basically designed different parts sapatetally such as padel, seat, handel, tyres.etc and assembled them together.
-* CNC Machine - A College Project, I Completed in 3 different parts and finally Assembled them and then added animation to it.
+* <b>CNC Machine </b> - A college project, I completed in 3 different parts and finally Assembled them and then added animation to it.

  <br>
  <br>